fondoger/kusto-ingest-cli/README.md

 A small CLI for ingesting CSV/TSV files into Azure Data Explorer (Kusto) via the Streaming Ingest REST API.

-It infers the schema, creates the target table and JSON ingestion mapping for you, and uploads the data — no Kusto setup required beyond having a database you can write to.
+It infers the schema, creates the target table and JSON ingestion mapping for you, and uploads the data.

 ## Features